 1. Family Services developed the Sexual Assault Recovery Program to assist and advocate for victims.
 The county-wide program was subsequently invited to expand services to Green County and later into Lafayette County.

-2. Through the generous support of the Beloit Foundation, Mercy Health System, Ken and Diane Hendricks, and the Stateline Community Foundation, the agency acquired and renovated the Beloit Domestic Violence Survivor Center.
+2. Through the generous support of the Beloit Foundation, Mercy Health System, Ken and Diane Hendricks, and the Stateline Community Foundation, the agency acquired and renovated the shelter for Defy Domestic Abuse Beloit.

 3. Life Financial Solutions (formerly called the Consumer Credit Counseling Service Program) has processed over $2,000,000 of local consumer debt annually and partnered with community social service providers to offer individual financial counseling.

 4. In 2012, thanks to the generosity of the Neese Family Foundation, we moved to new offices located at 416 College Street in Beloit.